Nonac/PIMS/README.md

 [Click here](Report/Project_evaluation/README.md) to see:

-* SUccess of the project
+* Success of the project
 * Future work
 * Working practives of the group
 * Coronavirus impact on the project